 If you’re evacuating, remember to include:

 - Food: Planning meals for an evacuation can get tricky.
-It might be best to pack healthy snacks that give you the necessary nutrients and protein while providing a meal that doesn’t require much preparation.
-For food ideas, check out this post for the complete list of survival foods and print the checklist to keep with your emergency kit!
+It might be best to pack healthy snacks and a few long-lasting meal pouches that give you the necessary nutrients and protein while providing a meal that doesn’t require much preparation.

 - Vehicle kit: Think of the possibility of roadside emergencies that can occur during a time when you and thousands of other people are evacuating too.
-Stay safe on the road with a vehicle kit like this one.
+Stay safe on the road with a vehicle kit like these ones.

 If you’re sheltering in place, remember to include:

-- Water: Staying home gives you the chance to add more items to your emergency preparedness kit.
+- Water supplies: Staying at home gives you the chance to add more items to your emergency preparedness kit.
 For a water solution, I recommend getting a water tank that holds at least 15 gallons.
-This is a good choice if you’re looking for one!
+These are good choices if you're looking to buy one.
 You should also include a method of water purification because it’s likely that the water will be contaminated post-volcanic eruption.

 - A stove and fuel kit: A cooking system will be necessary for preparing meals and having that comforting cup of coffee or tea we all desire at some point throughout the day.
 These kits are ideal for volcano preparedness because they heat up water quickly and they can be used indoors safely since the fuel does not burn toxic chemicals.

 - A survival kit: A home survival kit should provide you with the supplies you need to survive 14 days or more at home without outside assistance.
 If help arrives sooner, that’s awesome!
 But if they don’t, you should be ready.